xplosionmind/tommi.space/content/notes/public/A History of the Internet and the digital future.md

 page 16:

 > Baran’s concept had the same centrifugal character that defines the Internet today.
-At its most basic, what this book calls the <q>centrifugal</q> approach is to flatten established hierarchies and put power and responsibility at the nodal level so that each node is equal.
-Baran’s network focused on what he called <q>user to user rather than … centre-to-centre operation</q>.
+At its most basic, what this book calls the <u>centrifugal</u> approach is to flatten established hierarchies and put power and responsibility at the nodal level so that each node is equal.
+Baran’s network focused on what he called <u>user to user rather than … centre-to-centre operation</u>.

 Even if it was economically extremely convenient (60M$ instead of 2B$ per year), AT&T refused to invest in digital communication technologies.